tesazangetzu/dotdager/README.md

   </a>
 </p>
 <h1 align="center">
-  DotDager Software Landing
+  Gatsby Minimal TypeScript Starter
 </h1>

 ## 🚀 Quick start

-1.  **Install dependencies.**

-    Use the console.
+1.  **Create a Gatsby site.**

+    Use the Gatsby CLI to create a new site, specifying the minimal TypeScript starter.

     ```shell
-    npm install
+    # create a new Gatsby site using the minimal TypeScript starter
+    npm init gatsby -- -ts
     ```

 2.  **Start developing.**